Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 a slow and difficult business, and it was not expected that they would be finished before the first or second decade of the twenty-first century.
-There were also large quantities of merely utilitarian literature—indispensable technical man- Free eBooks at Planet eBook.com 393 uals, and the like—that had to be treated in the same way.
-It was chiefly in order to allow time for the preliminary work of translation that the final adoption of Newspeak had been fixed for so late a date as 2050.
+There were also large quantities of merely utilitarian literature—indispensable technical manuals, and the like—that had to be treated in the same way.
+It was chiefly in order to allow time for the preliminary work of translation that the final adoption of Newspeak had been fixed for so late a date as 2050. -->